Discourses on Livy: Types of governments and rulers

-Book I begins by explaining how a city is formed, which is done by either natives to the area or foreigners, citing specific examples such as Athens and Venice.
+Book I begins by explaining how a city is formed, which is done either by natives to the area or by foreigners, citing specific examples such as Athens and Venice.
 Machiavelli then explains this idea and states that this greatly changes the way a city is viewed, in particular for Rome.
 He states that there are six main different types of government, three of which are good, but "no precaution will prevent it from slipping into its opposite, so closely are the virtues and vices of the two related."
 Namely, monarchy, aristocracy, and democracy will become tyranny, oligarchy, and anarchy, respectively.
 Machiavelli then tries to determine what type of government Rome was; he says it was a republic, mixing all three functional political systems together, which kept the violent tendencies of one another in check.

 Machiavelli then delves into more historical events.
 Once the Tarquins left Rome there seemed to be peace and alliance between the patricians and the plebs, but this in fact was untrue.
 This disunity resulted in Rome evolving into a Republic.
 Moving on, he says that a republic has the opportunity to emerge as an empire, like Rome, or just maintain what it is.
 Also, allowing people to accuse other citizens is necessary in creating a republic, but calumnies, whispered allegations that cannot be proven or disproven in a court, are harmful because they cause mistrust and help create factionalism.

 Machiavelli then goes into how a founder of a republic must "act alone" and gain absolute power to form a lasting regime.
 He cites Romulus's murder of his own brother Remus and co-ruler Titus Tatius in order to gain power.
-Machiavelli then excuses Romulus for his crimes, saying he acted for the common good in bringing "civil life".
+Machiavelli then excuses Romulus for his crimes, saying he acted for the common good in bringing "civil life" in Rome's founding.